CS279-2017/VU-Marketplace/README.md

 # mealplanserverapp

 ###Events Received by Server from Client (Client -> Server)
+JSON object will be passed in with all the arguments of each method

 1. register_email_address
     1. registers an email_address that must then be verified